 The sudden burst in movement seems to happen when going in a new direction every so often.
 It feels like the ship moves much faster than it normally would so I felt like lots of times I was struggling with getting my ship positioned the way I wanted due to moving past where I intended.
 In short, the movement speed didn't feel linear.

 The direction seemed to happen when I was pressing several keys simultaneously and moving between them. if I'm moving down with S, then hold D to go down-right and then release S and hold W (so W and D are held down) to go up-right I'm mostly still moving to the right.

 One other thing was I couldn't find any exit button when in full screen.
 I could hit End Game to go to the Main Menu, but there was no apparent way to exit the game.

 The tutorials that popped up in the game world were fairly clear.
 It took me a few seconds to figure out how to use the weapons to get past the shield but once I realized I had to hold it down it made sense.
 I used a mouse and keyboard for the controls, however.
 I've played several twinstick shooters over the years so it felt pretty natural to me.
-My biggest complaint by far was the jerky movement.1 year ago
+My biggest complaint by far was the jerky movement.7 years ago

 Thanks very much for the feedback!
 I was unsure about the extra ads but was hoping it would show up infrequent enough - would making them show up less often make it more bearable?
 As for the graphics is it just the blockiness that is the turnoff?
 Is there anything salvageable in you opinion for that?
-Neither of us are artists (if that wasn't already obvious :)), so that's the tricky part for us.1 year ago
+Neither of us are artists (if that wasn't already obvious :)), so that's the tricky part for us.7 years ago